algesten/str0m/docs/SDP.md

 str0m does this too.
 Sauce for the goose…

+### TWCC feedback across m-lines

+str0m assumes `fb_transport_cc` is a per-PT capability shared across the BUNDLE/session.
+For each PT, the first matching remote payload parameters determine whether TWCC feedback is enabled, provided it is enabled locally.
+Later m-lines using that PT do not change the result, even if they advertise different `a=rtcp-fb:<pt> transport-cc` support.
+We do not model that distinction.
+The transport sequence number header extension must still be negotiated on the m-line carrying the RTP packets.
+As with other codec parameters, feedback capabilities are retained when an existing m-line is renegotiated.

 ### Renegotiation and narrowed PT lists

 On renegotiation of an existing m-line, str0m keeps the remote payload type list